Entanglement surfaces for rotating cylindrical black holes: 5d braneworld model

 This behavior of the critical anchor can also be seen using the $\rho$ coordinate (middle left plot in Fig. \ref{fig:5DRotatingIslands}).
 The anchor point $\rho_L\sim\rho_A$ for islands that start close to the defect, with $\rho_R\sim 0$, approaches the defect as rotation increases.

 \paragraph{Regime III ($\mu_0<\mu_e$):} Bottom row in Fig. \ref{fig:5DRotatingIslands}.
 In this regime neither empty AdS, nor the extremal solution support islands.
 A diagnostic of this fact is given by the divergence of $\Delta r^-$ as $\mu_e$ is approached from above, which we use to numerically determine the value of $\mu_e$.
 A more precise picture of why this is the case is obtained by looking at the extremal limit of the island surfaces at finite-temperature.
 This is shown in Fig. \ref{Fig:5DIslandSurfaceExtremalLimit} (right).

 As extremality is approached, $r_L$ follows the receding horizon decreasing without bound.
 This is in contrast to what happens in regimes (\textbf{I,II}) where $r_L$ remains bounded from below.
 At any small but non-zero value of the temperature, island surfaces display a very steep drop around $\mu=\frac{\pi}{2}$ in the $r(\mu)$ parametrization, before turning sharply to reach the brane at $r_L$.
 At extremality this point becomes a cusp, which always appears at $\mu=\frac{\pi}{2}$ for any value of the bath anchor point, which makes the would-be island surface singular.
 This can be seen in Fig. \ref{Fig:5DIslandSurfaceExtremalLimit} by looking at the black curve, which is very close to extremality.

-Additionally, upon including HM surfaces, we find that as extremality is approached they reach the horizon at $\mu=\frac{\pi}{2}$ coalescing with the island surface in the limit.
+Additionally, upon including HM surfaces, we find that, as extremality is approached, they reach the horizon at $\mu=\frac{\pi}{2}$ coalescing with the corresponding island surfaces in this limit.
 This seems to indicate that, in regime \textbf{III}, the extremal solution only supports one class of extremal surfaces that reach the singularity at $\mu=\frac{\pi}{2}$.

-This also has consequences on the properties of the critical anchor and the size of the atoll, which now approaches a fixed limit at extremality.
-This is due to the fact that $r_A \sim r_h$ close to extremality.
+This also has consequences on the properties of the critical anchor and the size of the atoll, which now approaches a fixed value at extremality, due to the fact that $r_A \sim r_h$ in that limit.

-Again, this behavior is also manifest using the $\rho$ coordinate.
+Again, such behavior is also manifest using the $\rho$ coordinate.
 Surfaces that start close to the defect, with $\rho_R\sim0$, have a fixed value of $\rho_L \sim e^{-\delta_A(1)}$ at extremality, as can be seen in Fig. \ref{fig:5DRotatingIslands} (bottom left).